Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 	+ improved treatment strategies
 ##### Cox Proportional Hazard Model (CPH)
 Drawback
-+ it posits that the logarithmic survival risk of a patient can be expressed as a linear combination of patient covariates (預設病因是線性關係)
++ it posits that the logarithmic survival risk of a patient can be expressed as a linear combination of patient covariates (預設病因是線性關係), which is considered overly simplistic for many practical medical situations due to the frequent presence of complex nonlinear relationships among variables.